lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 Data is sent to the output stream as it is produced.

-By the way: the structure for the transformer was derived systematically from the output requirement using a technique that I will discuss in a future article.
+By the way, the structure for the transformer was derived systematically from the output requirement using a technique called *Data directed Design*, which I will discuss in a future article.

-## The Adapter
+## The TableView Adapter

-From the break down of the tasks listed above, it seems like we need two major objects (at least), one to transform the input data stream and one to supply the output of the transformation to the tableView as a dataSource.
+From the break down of the tasks listed above, it seems like we need (at least) two major classes: one to transform the input data stream and one to supply the output of the transformation to the tableView as a dataSource.

 ### Massive View Controllers

-There is a lot of talk these days about the the problems associated with the Massive View Controller (MVC).
-The problem with MVCs is that they are hard to understand because of large scope and hard to change due to coupling.
+There is a lot of talk these days about the problems associated with the Massive ViewController (MVC).
+The problem with MVCs is that they are hard to understand because of large scope and they are hard to change due to coupling.

-One simple to implement best practice, which will allow you to avoid MVCs that contain a tableView is to create a separate class to act as the datasource for a tableView.
+One simple-to-implement best practice, which will allow you to avoid MVCs that contain a tableView is to create a separate class to act as the datasource for a tableView.
 I acknowledge that almost every demonstration, by Apple or otherwise, implements the dataSource as part of the viewController.
-Once you get used to separating them, you will see that VC implemented dataSources are an anti-pattern leading to code bloat.
+Once you get used to separating them, you will see that implementing a dataSource in a ViewController is an anti-pattern leading to code bloat.
 You can read more about this in [**Lighter View Controllers**](https://www.objc.io/issues/1-view-controllers/lighter-view-controllers/).

 By moving the the task of collecting the TransformerOutput to another class, the Adapter, we neatly split the application into two major components.
 The viewController generates the rows and the adapter collects the rows.

 I want to point out that both the viewController and the Adapter have other responsibilities .
 The viewController is also responsible for managing its views and and the adapter is responsible for producing cells for the table in its role as a tableViewDataSource.
-That being said, separating out the adapter from the viewcontroller is a good start to separating responsibilities and I will leave the resolution of the other conflicting responsibilities to a future article.
+That being said, separating out the adapter from the viewcontroller is a good start to separating responsibilities.
+I will leave the resolution of the other conflicting responsibilities to a future article.

 ### Three Protocols